Distributional Evaluation of Generative Models via Relative Density Ratio: Numerical Experiments

 To evaluate the distributional difference, we train a ratio function $r(x)$ using the training data and an equal-sized ICFM-generated sample using a simple 4-layer MLP with ReLU activations on the species-level simplex space.
 Figure~\ref{fig:hist_icfm} shows the histogram of $r(X)$ evaluated on the test sample and another equal-sized ICFM-generated sample, and Table~\ref{tb:summary_icfm} provides the summary statistics.
 We can see that ICFM still has good coverage based on the range of $r(X)$ in the summary statistics table, but the majority of the generated samples are concentrated in an area outside the support of the observed data.

 To have a deeper understanding of this distributional difference, in particular, which taxa are over-represented/under-represented in the generated sample, we conduct an association test between each level of taxa abundance and the learned ratio.
-The generator and the ratio learn are both trained on the lowest species level.
 For the association test, we first transform the relative abundance samples using the central log ratio (CLR) transformation, then stack the CLR-transformed real and generated samples, as well as the learned ratio for both samples.
 At each taxonomic level, we aggregate the relative abundance to that level, and run a Spearman correlation test between the learned ratio and the CLR-transformed samples.
 Figure~\ref{fig:icfm_sunburst} shows the correlation coefficients at each taxonomic level.
-If the correlation coefficient for taxon $k$ is positive (red), this means that when $r(X)$ is higher, taxon $k$ increases relative to the geometric mean of its level, and is more present in the real sample than the generated sample.
+If the correlation coefficient for taxon $k$ is positive (red), this means that when $r(X)$ is higher, taxon $k$ increases relative to the geometric mean of its level, and is more abundant in the real sample than the generated sample.
 In Figure~\ref{fig:icfm_sunburst}, the size of each node (circle sector) reflects the number of descendant taxa contained within that lineage.
-Based on Figure~\ref{fig:icfm_sunburst}, we can see the tendency that the ICFM-generated sample tends to over-represent taxa with few descendants, whereas for large classes such as \textit{Clostridia}, ICFM tends to have less representation (this is also hinted by Figure~\ref{fig:icfm_pcoa}).
+Based on Figure~\ref{fig:icfm_sunburst}, we can see the tendency that the ICFM-generated sample tends to over-represent taxa with few descendants, whereas for large classes such as \textit{Clostridia}, ICFM tends to have less representation (this is also hinted by Table~\ref{tab:class_association}).
 In a way, similar to the CelebA result, ICFM as a generator tends to concentrate its mass towards a more \textit{averaged} area in the simplex.